Stacy Galina: Early life

 Galina was born in Baltimore, Maryland, and studied at the School of American Ballet and American Ballet Theatre in New York and danced for three years with the Atlanta Ballet.
 She is an only child.
-Galina's original dream career was to be a professional dancer, but a childhood injury at age seven which led to her temporarily using a wheelchair forced her to abandon such prospects.
+Galina's original dream career was to be a professional dancer, but a childhood injury at age seven led to her temporarily using a wheelchair and forced her to abandon such prospects.

 Career

 Galina later began an acting career, making her screen debut in a small part in the 1989 comedy film Big Man on Campus.
 She later appeared in the David Jacobs' series Paradise, before winning a role on his Knots Landing.
 She first appeared in the series in a guest role, playing Mary Frances Sumner in 1990, before joining the regular cast as Kate Whittaker for the final three seasons of the show.
 She reprised the role of Kate for Knots Landing: Back to the Cul-de-Sac in 1997.

 Galina had regular roles in a number of short-lived sitcoms, such as Daddy's Girls (CBS, 1994), Lost on Earth (USA Network, 1997), Alright Already (The WB, 1997–1998), and Hidden Hills (NBC, 2002–2003).
-Galina also guest starred on Party of Five, Friends, Will & Grace, Boston Legal, and had recurring role on Providence.
+Galina also guest starred on Party of Five, Friends, Will & Grace, Boston Legal, and had a recurring role on Providence.
 She also had the leading role in the 1998 direct-to-video horror film, Children of the Corn V: Fields of Terror as the final girl.